A land without a people for a people without a land: Use of the phrase by Israel Zangwill

-Use of the phrase by Jewish Zionists
+Use of the phrase by leading Zionists

 In 1914 Chaim Weizmann, later president of the World Zionist Congress and the first president of the state of Israel said: "In its initial stage Zionism was conceived by its pioneers as a movement wholly depending on mechanical factors: there is a country which happens to be called Palestine, a country without a people, and, on the other hand, there exists the Jewish people, and it has no country.
 What else is necessary, then, than to fit the gem into the ring, to unite this people with this country?
-The owners of the country [the Ottoman Turks?] must, therefore, be persuaded and convinced that this marriage is advantageous, not only for the [Jewish] people and for the country, but also for themselves".
+The owners of the country (Note: The identity of the owners is not specified, however, the content of the speech implies that this refers to the Ottoman Turks.) must, therefore, be persuaded and convinced that this marriage is advantageous, not only for the [Jewish] people and for the country, but also for themselves".